KahrSoftware/hello-world/README.md

 # hello-world
-First github repository for learning and experimenting.
+This is my first github repository for learning and experimenting.
+Other porjects will be uploaded here with the purpose of showing off various programming skills.